The best comparison between these twin giants is iOS vs Android. Here’s what you need to know.

 9. Gaming: A mobile powerhouse

-The iPhone are the dominant players in the mobile video game market, with tens of thousands of great games and millions of players.
+The iPhone are the dominant player in the mobile video game market, with tens of thousands of great games and millions of players.
 The growth of the iPhone as a gaming platform has led some observers to say that Apple is the leading mobile game platform.
 Games like Battleground mobile are running smoothly on iOS with powerful Apple’s bionic chips.

 The tight integration of Apple’s hardware and software supports powerful gaming technologies using hardware and software that make its phones as fast as, or quicker than, some laptops.